Civil-military co-operation

-Civil-Military Co-operation (CIMIC) is the means by which a military commander connects with civilian agencies active in a theater of operations.
+Civil-Military Cooperation (CIMIC) involves military commanders establishing connections with civilian agencies in operational theaters.

-CIMIC activities are coordinated via the "G9" staff branch of a divisional, or other, headquarters.
-In high-level tri-service, or joint headquarters (JHQ), the department is termed "J9".
+CIMIC activities are coordinated through the "G9" staff branch in divisional or other headquarters.
+In larger joint headquarters, this department is designated as "J9."

 History

-The United States Army since the Second World War has maintained civil affairs units.
+The United States Army has maintained civil affairs units since WWII.
 Part of their function includes CIMIC tasks, however, they have a much broader function and a different focus from most other CIMIC organizations.
-In the mid-1990s, primarily in response to lessons learned in Bosnia and Herzegovina and Kosovo, most NATO members began developing their own CIMIC structures, which lead to the establishment of the Civil-Military Cooperation Centre of Excellence in The Hague in 2001.
+In the mid-1990s most NATO members began developing their own CIMIC structures, which lead to the establishment of the Civil-Military Cooperation Centre of Excellence in The Hague in 2001.
 Germany maintains its own centre.